 My Health Record Expansion

-All Australians will have a My Health Record in 2018, unless they choose not to have one created.
+All Australians will have a My Health Record in early 2019, unless they choose not to have one created.

 How is the My Health Record system changing?